-Jini Koh is an associate in the International Trade Group in the firm's Washington, D.C. office.
+Jini Koh is an associate in the International Trade Group in the firm's New York office.

 Jini's practice focuses on advising clients on all areas of import regulatory compliance, trade remedies and international trade litigation.
 Jini's experience covers an extensive range of trade and customs issues, including import due diligence and post-merger &acquisition implementation, internal supply chain and compliance assessments, intercompany valuation, classification, duty drawback, marking and labeling, disclosures, Focused Assessment audits and optimization of trade preference programs and free trade agreements; antidumping and countervailing duty disputes; and related trade litigation.
 She also works on cross-border trade policy issues including the harmonization of different standards, ensuring reciprocal treatment of lowered trade barriers, and optimizing free trade agreement or preferential trade programs.
 Jini also collaborates regularly with the firm's other regulatory practices with particular experience in the interplay between trade and other governmental agencies, such as the Consumer Product Safety Commission, U.S. Food and Drug Administration, U.S. Fish and Wildlife Service, U.S. Department of Agriculture, U.S. Patent & Trademark Office and Securities & Exchange Commission.
 Jini works with companies from a diverse spectrum of industry sectors, with particular knowledge of apparel, textile and footwear, jewelry, electronics, pharmaceuticals, telecommunications, industrial products, chemical, consumer products, aerospace and automotive.